yaejinpark/Kaggle-Fitbit/README.md

 It is observed that most users sleep quality weren't that great, with some of them even recording 0 minutes of sleep throughout several days or weeks, which is not possible unless said users have illnesses that cause severe insomnia as a symptom.
 Due to the extremely low but possible case as such, I left the data with 0 minutes of sleep recorded.

 What can possibly be disrupting the users from getting the much needed rest?
 I decided to investigate further by dividing the original question "What is the relationship between users' time in bed and their sleep qualities?" into two sub questions:

 1. Is there a relationship between time spent in bed awake and % healthy sleep?
 2. Is there a relationship between average time asleep vs. % healthy sleep?

+#### Avg.
+Time in Bed Awake vs. % Healthy Sleep
-Let's take a look at the scatter plot that shows the relationship between time spent in bed awake and % healthy sleep first.
+Let's take a look at the scatter plot (each point is data for each user) that shows the relationship between time spent in bed awake and % healthy sleep first.

 ![Time Awake Healthy Sleep Pre-Cleaning](img/Avg%20Time%20Awake%20in%20Bed%20and%20Healthy%20Sleep%20Percentage%20(Pre-Cleaning).jpg)
 ```R